Yläkaupungin Yö 2017 festival

 TAKE THE STAGE

 Do you want to perform at our festival?
 Just fill out this form and we’ll be in touch.
+As a ”free entry”-festival, we only pay the expenses for our performers.

 JOIN US AS A VOLUNTEER!

-apply TO OUR MARKETPLACE AREA!
+apply TO OUR MARKETPLACE!

 The aim of the festival is to offer the public an easily accessible, spontaneous and versatile cultural experience.
 The festival programme includes dancing, theatre, movies, performances, lectures, visual arts, live music, literature, workshops, children’s programme, games and exercise.
 The performers are a mixture of professional artists and amateurs of various fields.
 There are also numerous non-governmental organizations, associations and societies showcasing their ideology and causes at the festival.
 All performers perform for free.